scriptrdotio/howto/api/read_http_request_parameters.md

 # How to retrieve the parameters sent to my API via http?

-- Any script you write in scriptr.io is by default turned into a secure and scalable API that is invokable via http (in addition to webockets, mqtt and amqp).
+- Any script you write in scriptr is by default turned into a secure and scalable API that is invokable via http (in addition to webockets, mqtt and amqp).
 - The important thing to remember is that any script can retrieve the parameters it receives using the native **request** object that allows you to retrieve information about the request, including the conveyed parameters.

 ## HTTP requests

 Http requests can be sent by client applications usign any of GET, POST or PUT with different content-types (for POST and PUT).

-- Before we test all possibilities, go ahead an create a script in your scriptr.io [workspace](https://www.scriptr.io/workspace).
+- Before we test all possibilities, go ahead an create a script in your scriptr [workspace](https://www.scriptr.io/workspace).
 - For now, we will just type "return true" and save the script

 **HTTP GET, HTTP POST/PUT with content-type == "application/x-www-form-urlencoded" or "multipart/form-data"**